-The four levels, in plain English
+The four core levels, in plain English

 Independent living